polyrico/My-Automation-Cloud/README.md

-# myn8n
+# MyAutomationCloud
-My Own n8n local installation with Docker and Docker Compose
+My Own Automation Cloud with n8n and other tools